mattrude/pgpkeyserver-lite/readme.md

 ## License

                   GNU GENERAL PUBLIC LICENSE
-                     Version 2, June 1991
+                    Version 3, 29 June 2007

+    OpenPGP Key Server Website for keyserver.mattrude.com
     Copyright (C) 2012-2015 Matt Rude <matt@mattrude.com>

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.